wombleton/gitlaw-nz/acts/C/Co-operative Companies Act 1996.md

         *   (i) that is a subsidiary of a company referred to in paragraph (a); and

-        *   (ii) the principal activity of which is, and is stated in its constitution as being, a co-operative activity
+        *   (ii) the principal activity of which is, and is stated in its constitution as being, a co-operative activity.

-    _existing company_ means a body corporate registered under Part 2 or Part 8 or Part 10 of the Companies Act 1955, or under the Companies Act 1933, the Companies Act 1908, the Companies Act 1903, the Companies Act 1882, or the Joint Stock Companies Act 1860

-    _existing co-operative company_ means an existing company registered under the Co-operative Dairy Companies Act 1949, the Co-operative Companies Act 1956, the Co-operative Freezing Companies Act 1960, or the Co-operative Forestry Companies Act 1978\.

     (2) For the purposes of the definition of the term co-operative company in subsection (1),---